 The research group has gotten involved in this field starting with 2007, when four of the group members (Dacian C. Dragos, Bogdana Neamtu, Bianca Cobarzan, Marton Balogh) implemented a national research grant entitled ‘The evaluation of the implementation of national legislation in the field of administrative transparency’.

 As a follow up to this research effort, the group has continued to research topics integrated under the umbrella concept of transparency such as free access to public sector information.
-These research efforts have had as an outcome several articles published in ISI ranked journals and a monographic study.
+These research efforts have had as an outcome an edited book, several articles published in ISI ranked journals and a monographic study.

 The research ‘Transparency, accountability and civic involvement: the role of the Ombudsman institution in the development of good administration principles’ was designed as to represent the national dimension of a broader research, conducted under the coordination of Robert Schuman Centre, European University Institute, Florence and of European Group of Public Administration, with the goal of studying the Ombudsman institution at the EU and the member states level.
 The network is actively supported by the European Ombudsman as well as by national Ombudsmen from the Netherlands, Greece, Denmark, and Great Britain.
 The following members of the research group are involved in this research: Dacian C. Dragos, Bogdana Neamtu and Dan Balica, who have worked together with faculty members from the University of Bucharest, Law Faculty (professor PhD Dana Tofan) and Political Sciences Faculty (professor, PhD Radu Carp, PhD Candidate Laura Hossu)